 Dumpster Diving.
 Identity thieves go through people’s trash and find bills and other documents with identifying information.

 Solution: shred anything that has your name, address, credit card or social security number or anything remotely identifying on it.
 Don’t think that because a letter from your credit card company only has the last four digits of your account, this is safe to toss.
 You don’t want these people connecting any part of your numbers with your name and address.
 Buy a shredder that shreds stuff up very small and also shreds credit cards.
-I’ve been very happy with an older version of this shredder for years, but there are plenty out there that will do the job well.

 Documents you absolutely must shred include: